sk4ndal-commits/rtlog/README.md

 - New: Summary / Stats panel with live counts and sparklines for errors/warnings
 - New: Multi-source monitoring with a Sources sidebar and per-source focus
 - New: Search / Jump overlay to find and navigate matches quickly
+- New: Alerts / Highlighting for critical entries (ERROR, FATAL by default) with non-blocking flashing banner

 See docs/ for more details:
 - docs/features.md